 - "Chapter 2.
 Developing CORBA applications for WebSphere for z/OS" on page 15 - "Chapter 3.
 Assembling CORBA applications on z/OS or OS/390" on page 39 - "Chapter 4.
 Deploying CORBA applications in WebSphere for z/OS MOFW servers" on page 71 - "Chapter 2.
 Developing CORBA applications for WebSphere for z/OS" on page 15 provides the z/OS or OS/390-specific guidelines that you need to know when you are designing and writing code for server applications that you plan to deploy on z/OS or OS/390.
-For a complete picture of the development process and guidelines, depending on the type of CORBA application you are creating, you also might need to refer to one or more of the common books for Component Broker application development: - WebSphere Application Server Enterprise Edition Component Broker Programming Guide, SC09-4442, describes the programming model including business objects, data objects, and information about the managed object framework, IDL, and C++ CORBA programming. - WebSphere Application Server Enterprise Edition Component Broker Programming Reference, Volumes 1 and 2, SC09-4446 and SC09-4447, contain information about the application programming interfaces (APIs) available to Component Broker application developers. - WebSphere Application Server Enterprise Edition Component Broker Advanced Programming Guide, SC09-4443, describes the Component Broker implementation for the CORBA Object Services and the Component Broker Object Request Broker (including remote method invocation and the dynamic invocation interface (DII) procedures), among other topics. - WebSphere Application Server Enterprise Edition Component Broker Application Development Tools Guide, SC09-4448, explains how to create and test Component Broker applications using the tools provided in the CBToolkit with a focus on common development scenarios such as inheritance and team development. - WebSphere Application Server Enterprise Edition Component Broker Glossary, SC09-4450, defines commonly used terms. - "Chapter 3.
+For a complete picture of the development process and guidelines, depending on the type of CORBA application you are creating, you also might need to refer to one or more of the common books for WebSphere for z/OS application development: - WebSphere Application Server for OS/390 Component Broker Programming Guide, SC09-4442, describes the programming model including business objects, data objects, and information about the managed object framework, IDL, and C++ CORBA programming. - WebSphere Application Server for OS/390 Component Broker Programming Reference, Volumes 1 and 2, SC09-4446 and SC09-4447, contain information about the application programming interfaces (APIs) available to Component Broker application developers. - WebSphere Application Server for OS/390 Component Broker Advanced Programming Guide, SC09-4443, describes the Component Broker implementation for the CORBA Object Services and the Component Broker Object Request Broker (including remote method invocation and the dynamic invocation interface (DII) procedures), among other topics. - WebSphere Application Server for OS/390 Component Broker Application Development Tools Guide, SC09-4448, explains how to create and test Component Broker applications using the tools provided in the CBToolkit with a focus on common development scenarios such as inheritance and team development. - WebSphere Application Server for OS/390 Component Broker Glossary, SC09-4450, defines commonly used terms. - "Chapter 3.
 Assembling CORBA applications on z/OS or OS/390" on page 39 lists the steps required to transform application source code developed on the workstation into executable code that can run in a WebSphere for z/OS server.
 These assembly steps include packaging the component objects that constitute a server application, and compiling code on z/OS or OS/390.